MicrosoftDocs/bing-docs/bing-docs/bing-visual-search/reference/query-parameters.md

 # Visual Search API v7 query parameters

 The following are the query parameters that the request may include.
 The Required column indicates whether you must specify the parameter.
-You must URL encode the query parameter values.
+You must URL-encode the query parameter values.

 |Name|Value|Type|Required
 |-|-|-|-